elyra-ai/examples/pipelines/hello_world/README.md

 ### Next steps

 This concludes the Hello World tutorial.
 You've learned how to
-- create a notebook pipeline
+- create a workflow pipeline
-- add and configure notebooks
+- add and configure notebooks or Python scripts
-- run a notebook pipeline in a local environment
+- run a workflow pipeline in a local environment
 - monitor the pipeline run progress
 - inspect the pipeline run results